PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 At the Rust layer, callers compose cached `DemSliceInstance` values with `DemSliceRoundSchedule::from_instances`.
-Python exposes the same narrow path as opaque `DemSliceTemplate` values returned by `schedule.template(...)` and `DemSliceRoundSchedule.from_templates(...)`.
+Python exposes the same narrow path as opaque `CachedDemSlice` values returned by `schedule.cached_slice(...)` and `DemSliceRoundSchedule.from_cached_slices(...)`.
 The Python constructor requires an independent declaration of the assembled circuit's standard-output and tracked-Pauli schema.
-It rejects a cached model with different declarations and requires every template output to be routed into that schema or explicitly projected.
-The surface frontend obtains that declaration from the observable metadata emitted by the actual assembled circuit, including its full logical gate history, rather than restating measurement-reliability rules in each template provider.
+It rejects a cached model with different declarations and requires every cached slice output to be routed into that schema or explicitly projected.
+The surface frontend obtains that declaration from the observable metadata emitted by the actual assembled circuit, including its full logical gate history, rather than restating measurement-reliability rules in each cached slice provider.
 It uses identity detector/output mappings by default, accepts checked per-round GF(2) output routing tables, and supports checked global or per-stream spatial translations.
-Templates expose their referenced local output IDs so callers do not need to guess the routing domain.
-Per-stream translation lets independently placed code blocks reuse one physical template; general detector-stream identity routing remains in the Rust instance API.
+Cached slices expose their referenced local output IDs so callers do not need to guess the routing domain.
+Per-stream translation lets independently placed code blocks reuse one physical fixture; general detector-stream identity routing remains in the Rust instance API.

 The production `LogicalCircuitBuilder` uses a bounded three-round compile for